Universal Screening

 The NGAT is a new cognitive measure that was developed by Drs.
 Jack Naglieri, Dina Brulles, and Kimberly Lansdowne over the past several years with the intention of creating a cognitive assessment that would be language-free and more conscientious of cultural differences.
 The assessment was normed as of spring 2023.

-The NGAT consists of three multiple choice batteries at 40 questions each that are presented in a pictorial format that are timed at 30 minutes for kinder through 2nd grade and 35 minutes for 3rd grade and older.
+The NGAT consists of three multiple choice batteries at 40 questions each that are presented in a picture format that are timed at 30 minutes for kinder through 2nd grade and 35 minutes for 3rd grade and older.
 First grade students will receive the Verbal battery only; 5th grade will be assessed with all three batteries.

 Click here for the Parent's Guide to Assessment- NGAT